rishvish/PieGlyph/cran-comments.md

 # Version 1.0.0

-* This is an update (v1.0.0) to the PieGlyph package
+## This is an update (v1.0.0) to the PieGlyph package

+### Submission 2

+* Fixed the note about revdep directory being present in root
+* Fixed note about missing anchor for external links in .rd files

 ## R CMD check results